SPACs, SMRs and How to Invest in the Nuclear Insurgency

 Now, however, management sees an opportunity to leverage its experience amid a far more favorable licensing environment for a large-scale domestic deployment, which should streamline processes and hold down costs.

-Indeed, the Trump administration is actively loosening constraints old-school utility investor Roger Conrad identified during our conversation last spring about how to invest in the nuclear revolution.
+The Trump administration is actively loosening constraints, old-school utility investor Roger Conrad identified during our conversation last spring about how to invest in the nuclear revolution.

 Positive nuclear proliferation

-Big reactors like the AP1000 will certainly be there when this nuclear revolution generates more power.
+Big reactors such as the AP1000 will certainly be there when this nuclear revolution generates more power.

-Stocks like BEP and CCJ as well as electric power utility Constellation Energy Group (CEG), which owns and operates the largest fleet of nuclear power plants in the U.S. at a total capacity of 19,000 megawatts (MW), reflect as much.
+Stocks such as BEP and CCJ as well as electric power utility Constellation Energy Group (CEG), which owns and operates the largest fleet of nuclear power plants in the U.S. at a total capacity of 19,000 megawatts (MW), reflect as much.

-Meanwhile, another front has reopened for investors, with the potential for upside rewards to match such a high-risk endeavor: SPACs are back and they're providing financial fuel for SMRs that represent the true insurgent force in this nuclear revolution.
+Meanwhile, another front has reopened for investors, with the potential for upside rewards to match such a high-risk endeavor: SPACs are back, and they're providing financial fuel for small modular reactors (SMRs) that represent the true insurgent force in this nuclear revolution.

 SPACs' nuclear attack

-SPACs – special purpose acquisition companies – are as notorious as their most vocal sponsor-promoters, including Chamath Palihapitiya.
-People like the "SPAC King" get behind massive themes such as AI, fintech and biopharma – and new-school energy plays.
+SPACs — special purpose acquisition companies — are as notorious as their most vocal sponsor-promoters, including Chamath Palihapitiya.
+People such as the "SPAC King" get behind massive themes such as AI, fintech and biopharma — and new-school energy plays.

 Take good note of Palihapitiya's string of SPAC failures, though, which include Virgin Galactic (SPCE) and Clover Health (CLOV).
 SPACs alone are high-risk vehicles: formed with no operations but with the sole purpose of streamlining the initial public offering (IPO) process for real non-public companies.